muktek/project--devjobs/README.md

 ## Description

-Devjobs LLC is looking for a full-stack developer to build a prototype application for a job board for posting job ads for  top notch local developers.
+Devjobs LLC is looking for a full-stack developer to build a prototype application for a job board for posting job ads  looking top notch local developers.
 They want to build the application in Node.js, and use a Postgres database as a persistence layer.
-They want their application to expose the company and jobs database data through an API, they wanat to implement user authentication and permissions for posting data, and they want a React front-end for uploading form data.
+They also want their application to expose the company and jobs database data through an API, they want to implement user authentication and permissions for posting data, and they want a React front-end for uploading form data.

 ## Objectives